Mummichog: Distribution and habitat

 This species ranges along the Atlantic coast of North America, from Gaspé Peninsula, Anticosti Island and Port au Port Bay in the north to northeastern Florida in the south.
 It is present on Sable Island, 175 km southeast of the closest point of mainland Nova Scotia in the Atlantic Ocean.
 The approximate geographical division between the two subspecies lies in New Jersey, Delaware and Virginia.

 Introduced populations have become established on the Atlantic coast of Portugal and southwestern Spain, starting in the 1970s and some have now reached the western Mediterranean basin.
 There may also be introduced populations in Hawaii and the Philippines.
 As bait fish, mummichogs are sometimes released in freshwater habitats, where they can survive, and there have been reports of individuals in New Hampshire ponds, as well as the upper Ohio River and Beaver River.
+In the European Union, due to the significant negative impacts of its introduction to the ecosystem, it is included in the list of invasive alien species of Union concern and hence cannot be imported, bred, transported, commercialized, or intentionally released into the environment in any of its member states.

 The mummichog is a common fish in coastal habitats such as salt marshes, muddy creeks, tidal channels, brackish estuaries, eelgrass or cordgrass beds, and sheltered shorelines.
 It can be found within coastal rivers but seldom beyond the head of tide.
 A few landlocked populations may exist in freshwater lakes close to shore, for example on Digby Neck, Nova Scotia.